Educating your child out of school

 What will the Children's Services Authority do?

-If your child is registered at a school, the headteacher will make sure that the Children's Services Authority (CSA) knows about your decision.
-They will also inform the Flexible Learning Educational Support Service (FLESS) and the Education Support, Behaviour and Attendance Service.
+If your child is registered at a school, the headteacher will make sure that the Local Authority (LA) knows about your decision.
+They will also inform the ISEND Teaching and Learning Provision.

 Your child's name will be removed from the school register from the date you plan to educate your child at home as indicated in your letter.

-If your child is registered at a special school, your child's name cannot be removed from the register until the CSA gives its consent.
+If your child is registered at a special school, your child's name cannot be removed from the register until the LA gives its consent.
 It will give this consent when your child's caseworker is satisfied that you have made suitable arrangements to educate your child out of school.